DHTMLX/scheduler-docs/data/initialization.md

 There are two ways of initializing scheduler on a page:

-- via scheduler's markup
+- via the scheduler's markup
-- via layout configuration property
+- via the header configuration property

-Initializing Scheduler via Markup
+Initializing Scheduler via markup
 ------------------------------------

 To display a basic Scheduler on the page through the markup, follow 3 steps: